trampgeek/moodle-qtype_coderunner/README.md

 *any* bits of the file system at runtime (unless you wish to allow this, of course).

-If you're running a Moodle version >=2.3, and have installed the *phpunit* system for testing, you might wish to test the CodeRunner installation with phpunit.
+If you have have installed the
+*phpunit* system for testing Moodle modules, you might wish to test the CodeRunner installation.
 However, unless you are planning on running Matlab you should first move or remove the file

         <moodlehome>/local/coderunner/Coderunner/tests/matlabquestions_test.php